hallyn/gic/README.md

 Planned examples:

-1. `gic [ -f config ]`
+1. `gic [ -f config ] [ serve ]`

 Simply starts a gic instance.

+If no arguments are given, then 'serve' is implied.
+This command connects to the irc server and serves as the main gic process.
+All other commands will use this serving instance to do their work.

 Over stdin or the input socket you can get a simple readline based interaction, i.e. "c #ubuntu" will choose only channel #ubuntu for output, "t" will show a tail view, etc.

-All configured forwarders will be activated.
+All configured forwarders (i.e. to jabber etc) will be activated.

 1. `gic [ -f config ] -c #channel [ -c #channel ... ]`